citusdata/mongo_fdw/README.md

 	```

 For more details on installation of json-c library, you can refer [here][6].

-### How to compile against mongo-c Meta or Legacy driver?
-To compile against legacy driver, 'Makefile.legacy' must be used and
-'Makefile.meta' must be used to compile against the meta driver.
-For example,
-this can be achieved by copying required Makefile as shown below:
-For meta,

-	cp Makefile.meta Makefile

-For legacy (Deprecated in mongo_fdw 5.4.0),

-	cp Makefile.legacy Makefile

-The default compilation is with Meta driver.

 ## Mongo_fdw configuration, compilation and installation
 The `PKG_CONFIG_PATH` environment variable must be set to mongo-c-driver source